6 Best Strains to Help Combat Fatigue

 The classic and beloved Sour Diesel is a sativa strain filled with myrcene and limonene.
 It’s a creative, uplifting, and energizing variety.
 Some consumers prefer Sour Diesel before a workout or nature hike.
 It usually has at least 18 percent THC, sometimes containing up to 26 percent.

 Strawberry Cough is a sativa strain known for its sweet, berry aroma and taste.
 You’ll experience uplifting, cerebral effects with a strong sense of euphoria.
 Consider it your go-to strain during times of high stress.
-Strawberry Cough contains between 15-26 percent THC, on average, and myrcene, pinene, and beta-caryophyllene are some of the strain’s most abundant terpenes.
+Strawberry Cough contains high THC — between 15-26 percent, on average — and myrcene, pinene, and beta-caryophyllene are some of the strain’s most abundant terpenes.

 Frequently Asked Questions